10 Reasons To Visit Porto, Portugal

 The local Fado performances tend to fill up super quickly.

-Unless you have a local friend that knows the best time and place to catch the Fado, I suggest booking a ticket in advance.
+Unless you have a local friend who knows the best time and place to catch the Fado, I suggest booking a ticket in advance.
 (You can do so here on Get Your Guide!)

 In addition to Fado, street performers often fill the alleyways and public squares with captivating music.